GenomicsCoreLeuven/help.genomicscore.be/docs/downloadlink.md

-# How to download a large file?
+# How to handle a download link

 Given a download link, one can use the tool [curl](https://en.wikipedia.org/wiki/CURL) to download a file through the command line interface: